clarissalabrum/math4610-1/chapter01/examples.md

 ### Examples of the Importance of Computational Mathematics and Scientific Computing

 If you are reading the content in this repository, you are probably interested in mathematics, computer programming, and a number of other computer related skill set.
+In addition, if you are reading this you are likely interested in how to solve real problems with a computer - not just use someone else's program to play a game or stream a video.
 So, it makes sense to understand what computational mathematics is and what computational mathematics is not.
 The information in this chapter details some examples of the use of methods and tools from computational mathematics and/or scientific computing.
 For the examples presented, one should think of the following question.

 **What does a computational mathematician do?**

 The simplest of answers is that a computational mathematician translates mathematical problems into computer code.
 This means that once a mathematical problem has been formulated, it is the job of a computational mathematican to write a computer code that produces an accurate description of the mathematical problem and will produce at least an approximate solution for the mathematical problem.
-In addition, the computer code produced should be (1) efficient, (2) accurate, and (3) robust.
+In addition, the computer code produced should be (1) as efficient as possible, (2) produce as accurate a result as possible, and (3) be robust in the sense that the computer code can be used to solve the largest number of problems possible meaning the code can be reused in other settings.

 There are at least 3 or 4 types of problems that a computational mathematician addresses in the development of algorithms for computing approximate solutions of different problems.
 Some of the basic problems that need to be overcome are contained in the following list of examples.
+The examples are introduced as a question that might be asked of a computational mathematician in a job setting.

-Example **Question from the Boss - "Can you write a code to solve this problem?"**
+**Question from your Boss - "Can you write a code to solve this problem?"**

+This question has more to do with computational skills than anything else.
+The question boils down to the level of competence one has with one or more computer programming languages.
+Does the boss want to see code written in Python, C, C++, Java, or any of the dozens of languages that are out there?
+Maybe the computational problem requires a combination of Java and Python to make progress.
+Maybe the problem requires the use of data base software like MySQL or Oracle's products.
+Another possibility is that your Boss wants to prototype an idea using platforms like Matlab, Maple, Mathematica, or other computational platforms before starting a massive effort to more thoroughly answer questions about the mathematical problem in question.

+Another possible area of interest might include the use of parallel algorithms using OpenMP or OpenACC using multiple cores and
+GPUs, respectively.
+The use of parallel programming strategies in data science and high resolution simulations has become more and more important over the past decade.
+There are no new advances in processor speed that will continue to double the performance of computer hardware due limitations in getting energy to a CPU while extracting heat.
+Using multiple processors is now part of the bag of tricks a computational mathematician must know.

+**Question from your Boss - "Will your code produce the correct solution for the problem?"**

 The first step in trying to write a code to solve a mathematical problem is to determine if this is even possible.
-There are a number of issues that come up in the process of translating the problem into computer code.
-The first issue involves the mathematical problem.
-Before any code is written, it is important that the problem have at least one solution.
-If no solution exists, then there is really no reason to write a code to compute the nonexistent solution.
+There are a number of issues that come up in the process of translating a mathematical problem into a computer code.
+The first issue involves the mathematical problem itself.
+Before any code is written, it is important that the mathematical problem have at least one  solution.
+If no solution exists for the mathematical problem, then there is really no reason to write a code to compute the nonexistent solution.
+In addition to the existence of a solution, it would be best to make sure that the mathematical problem has a unique solution.
+Once an algorithm is created for the solution of a problem with multiple solutions the question would be which solution is being determined by the algorithm.

-1. From a mathematical point of view, does the mathematical problem have an analytic solution.
+From a mathematical point of view, does the mathematical problem have an analytic solution.
 For example, suppose the mathematical problem is a differential equation modeling fluid flow in a river system.
 If a theorem exists that guarantees a unique solution exists, the goal of writing a code is to end up with results that match or approximate the exact solution to the problem.
-In most cases, even when it is known a solution exists, it may be impossible to write the solution out easily.
+In most cases, even when it can be guaranteed a solution exists, it may be impossible to write the solution out easily.
 One example is in the solution of the nonlinear conservation laws that are modeled by nonlinear partial differential equations.
-In many cases, theorems can be provided to guarantee the existence and uniqueness of solutions, but a method for constructing solutions may not be available.
+In many cases, theorems can be provided to guarantee the existence and uniqueness of solutions, but a method for constructing exact solutions may not be available.
 So, it might be necessary to settle for an approximate solution determined by a computer code.

-2. Something about the tractabiliy of the problem....
-Resource limitations and cost of the equipment to run the code...
-3. Something about errors in code that make the approximation unreliable... numerical analysis versus coding....
+Another problem that a computational mathematician is faced with is the following.
+Suppose the mathematical problem has a unique solution and that a computer code can be written that in the best of worlds could compute approximate solutions for the mathematical problem.
+If the code is compiled and it does not fit on any known computer, then the code will not be able to produce a solution.
+A problem that fits in this category is called __computationally intractable__ and alternate approaches must be explored.
+In some cases, the problem can be restructured and in other cases it may mean going back to the drawing board to find a different approach.
+Note that resource limitations such as memory and CPU speed are serious problems in coding up algorithms to solve real world problems.
+Using parallel programming techniques and lots of hardware can be used to help in these cases.

+All digital devices have limitations in the accuracy of number representation.
+Every computer has a limited number of digits that can be stored in the representation of numbers.
+This means that a number like __e__ the natural exponential base cannot be represented exactly.
+In addition, as binary operations (addition, subtraction, multiplication, and division) cannot be done exactly.
+This means that solving mathematical problems with computers starts with errors in the numbers and any calculations done.
+One of the main skills a computational mathematician must be able to deal with __machine precision__ in any coding exercise.
+In one of the first projects in this repository, you will be asked to determine the __machine epsilon__ for any computer you will be using.
+We will leave that for later.

-Example 2. **Question from the Boss - "Are you sure your code works?"**
+**Question from the Boss - "Are you sure your code works?"**

-Something about verification of the results produced by the code.....
+In a job setting, writing a code is not enough.
+You will need to be able to verify that the code you have written produces a correct result.
+It is always to have a set of problems where the solution is known.
+These can be used as a sanity test to make sure the code produces correct answers in known settings.
+A few techniques on how to generate these problems are given in this repository.
+In addition, every programmer in the world knows that writing code is an endless cycle of improving and debugging the code you have written.
+Once a code has been verified as working and producing results, someone in the crowd will change the target.
+This might mean adding more resolution to a simulation or adding in more complicated physics in a plasma simulation.

-Example 3. **Question from the Boss - "When will the code produce a solution of the mathematical problem?"**
+**Question from the Boss - "When will the code produce answers to the questions I have about the problem?"**

-Writing a code is not enough.....make sure it runs in a finite amount of time....
+If your boss has to wait too long for results, that may mean the end of the project.

-Example 4. **Question from the Boss - "Can the code produce solutions for similar problems of interest to the bottom line?"**
+**Question from the Boss - "Can the code produce solutions for similar problems of interest to the bottom line?"**

 Something about classes of problems solved by the code....

-Example 5. **Question from the Boss - "Can you get the code to run faste and work on bigger problems?"**
+**Question from the Boss - "Can you get the code to run faster and work on bigger problems?"**

-Example 6. **Question from the Boss - "How easy is the code to use, modify and maintain?"**
+**Question from the Boss - "How easy is the code to use, modify and maintain?"**

 Most of the algorithms that end up being translated into computer code, written and compiled into an executable/binary file (for example, C, C++, or Fortran), and run on various computers will produce an approximate solution to an underlying mathematical